-SHW110.2 A show is required to state the name of the judge for the show in at least one issue of The American Quarter Horse Journal prior to the scheduled show date.
+SHW110.2 A show is required to state the name of the judge for the show on the aqha.com show events calendar prior to the scheduled show date.
 It is also strongly urged to provide the name of the judge on both the entry blank and catalog or premium list.

-SHW110.3 It is strongly recommended that the judge work no more than IO hours in one day.
+SHW110.3 It is strongly recommended that the judge work no more than 10 hours in one day.
 If the hours spent judging are expected to run to an excessive length, show management should consider hiring additional judges.